 • general weakness.

-With the help of colonoscopy, a detailed examination of the sections of the large intestine is performed with the aim of early detection of small erosions and ulcers in the mucous membrane. benign tumor(polyps) Polyps are formed due to the growth of tissue and have different sizes and shapes.
-These can be mushroom-shaped or flat villous tumors ranging in size from a few millimeters to several centimeters.
+Using colonoscopy, a detailed examination of parts of the large intestine is performed to early detection in the mucous membrane there are small erosions and ulcers.
+Benign tumor(polyps) Polyps are formed due to the proliferation of tissue and have different sizes and shapes.
+These can be mushroom-shaped or flat villous tumors with sizes ranging from a few millimeters to several centimeters.

 As a rule, the presence of a benign tumor in the large intestine is not clinically manifested.
-In about 60% of cases, a benign tumor degenerates into a malignant formation ( crayfish).
-To avoid possible complications, it is important to detect the tumor as soon as possible and remove it.
-Both are done with colonoscopy.
+In approximately 60% of cases, a benign tumor degenerates into a malignant tumor ( cancer).
+To avoid probable complications It is important to detect the tumor and remove it as soon as possible.
+Both are done using colonoscopy.
 Diverticula A diverticulum is a pathological formation that is characterized by a protrusion of the wall of the large intestine.

 With this pathology, the patient may experience the following symptoms: